integration-os/integrationos/integrationos-domain/README.md

 ### Services

 - Caller Client: A client to make requests to external APIs.
 It is used to make requests to external APIs and return the response.
-It is used by the `integration-os` repository to make requests to external APIs.
+It is used by the `pica` repository to make requests to external APIs.
 - Secrets Client: A client to interact with the secrets service.
 It is used to get and create secrets in the secrets service.
-It is used by the `integration-os` repository to get and create secrets.
+It is used by the `pica` repository to get and create secrets.
 - Watchdog Client: A client to start and stop the watchdog service.
 It is used to start the watchdog service.
-It is used by the `integration-os` repository to start and stop the watchdog service.
+It is used by the `pica` repository to start and stop the watchdog service.

 ### Data Structures